jitsen-design/jitsen-design.github.io/_posts/2020-4-11-Poisson_Regression.md

 mathjax: true
 ---

 In Poisson regression, we assume that our Y variable is Poisson distributed.
-This means that we assume that each row in the dataset is Poisson distributed with an expected value of $\lambda =\operatorname {E} (Y\mid x)=e^{\theta 'x}$ where $\theta$ is our set of coefficients and $x$ is our feature space.
+This means that we assume that each row in the dataset is Poisson distributed with its unique expected value.

+In other words, the expected value for each row is $\lambda =\operatorname {E} (Y\mid x)=e^{\theta 'x}$ where $\theta$ is our set of coefficients and $x$ is our feature space.
 However, in many datasets where Y is Poisson distributed, The $Y$ vector itself is Poisson distributed, even though each observation presumably has its own unique $\lambda$ parameter.
 Let's explore why this might be the case.
 A primer on the Poisson random variable and the Poisson regression are given at the end of this notebook under sections:

 1. Poisson Random Variable
 2. Poisson Regression and log link function